SAP BW on HANA

 [The Data Management Survey 22 results, not included in Data Management Survey 23] SAP was founded in 1972 as a business applications company but really came into prominence in the 1990s with the ERP boom.
 Its ERP solution (R/3) was first released in 1992.
 The vendor now employs more than 100,000 people worldwide and had revenues of $27.3 billion in 2020.
 Today, SAP is one of the largest business software vendors in the world.

 SAP’s original strategy was to view BI as an extension of its all-inclusive ERP offerings.
-Therefore, SAP launched SAP Business Warehouse (BW) in 1998, a completely packaged and plug-and-play BI solution designed to complement SAP ERP applications.
+Therefore, it launched SAP Business Warehouse (BW) in 1998, a completely packaged and plug-and-play BI solution designed to complement SAP ERP applications.
 BW is a package consisting of connectors, relational data storage, subject-oriented multidimensional structured data marts and predefined content as well as tools for reporting, analysis and planning.
 The goal was to provide a plug-and-play BI solution that would make it fast and easy for SAP customers to benefit from BI.

 There are different versions of BW available.
 Traditional BW runs on a standard relational database, but customers can purchase redesigned versions for SAP HANA.
 From an architectural perspective, there are two variants: standard relational database or SAP HANA.
 The first version uses well known third-party databases such as Microsoft SQL Server or Oracle for data storage.
 The “powered by SAP HANA” version uses SAP’s own HANA platform.

 There have been many modeling objects in previous versions of BW including InfoProvider, MultiProvider, InfoCube, InfoObject, InfoSet and ODS.
 In the newer versions (powered by HANA), SAP has started to reduce the number available and introduce other types of objects.
 In all variants, an InfoQuery is used to query the InfoCubes and “flatten” the results of a query to a table, which can then be used as a data source for reporting tools.
 It is also possible to incorporate additional logic into queries and, for instance, define new formulas to calculate derived ‘key figures’ (measures).
 This BW Query concept remains the same with BW/4HANA.
 This document deals specifically with SAP BW on HANA (powered by HANA).

 User & Use Cases